lukedeo/Velox/README.md

 <img src="img/logo.png" width="200">

-# Vēlōx
+---

-Welcome to Vēlōx!
+**Welcome to `vēlōx!`**

 Deploying and managing live machine learning models is difficult.
-It involves a mix of handling model versioning, hot-swapping new versions and determining version constraint satisfaction on-the-fly, and managing binary file movement either on a networked or local file system or with a cloud storage system like S3.
-Vēlōx can handle this for you with a series of simple base classes enforcing opinionated methods of handling the above problems.
+It involves a mix of handling model versioning, hot-swapping new versions and determining version constraint satisfaction on-the-fly, and managing binary file movement either on a networked or local file system or with a cloud storage system like S3. `vēlōx` can handle this for you with a simple base class enforcing opinionated methods of handling the above problems.

 ```python